sul-dlss-labs/ksr/housing.md

                         <p class="quote">Kardile, Tanvi.
 "Systemic racism is not a political question: Welfare programs do not provide enough support for Black Americans—as demonstrated through analyzing racial disparities in COVID-19 mortality rates in the “safe haven” blue state of California."
 (2020).</p>
                     </div>
                      <div class="col">
-                        <p>Coronavirus (COVID-19) has resulted in 10.9 million cases and 521,000 deaths worldwide, hitting the entire world at an unprecedented rate, resulting in a global pandemic.
-In the United States alone there have been 2.8 million cases, and 131,000 deaths.
-There have been alarming numbers in the United States, as the country is seeing 50,000 cases reported in a single day.1 The country is on a heightened sense of tension and unrest due to this pandemic.
+                        <p>Coronavirus (COVID-19) has resulted in hundreds of millions of cases and millions of deaths worldwide, hitting the entire world at an unprecedented rate, resulting in a global pandemic.
+The country is on a heightened sense of tension and unrest due to this pandemic.
 On top of COVID-19, there have also been racial tensions as well.
-The Black Lives Matter (BLM) movement is taking the country by storm, spurring protests about racial inequalities, particularly as a result of police brutality, the black community faces.
+The Black Lives Matter (BLM) movement has taken the country by storm, spurring protests about racial inequalities, particularly as a result of police brutality, the black community faces.
 A closer look at the two show that COVID-19 and racial inequalities are intertwined.
 Black people face a higher death rate from COVID-19 as a result of systemic racism.</p>
                     </div>
                 </div>
             </div>